 (L-R) First Row: Edith Boteler, Laura Fenves, Liz Zarate, Barbara Girolami, Bree Baldwin, Amy Ullman.
 Second Row: Teresa Boring, Tim Feresten, Rich O’Brien, Kathy Wellborn, Rick Lohmeyer.

-Teresa Boring, MSW, LGSW, is the lead coordinator of the Debbie’s Angels (Concierge Companion) Program and works closely with co-coordinators Amy Ullman, MSW, LCSW-C and Bree Baldwin, MS in supervising our Angels Program.
+Teresa Boring, MSW, LCSW-C, is the lead coordinator of the Debbie’s Angels (Concierge Companion) Program and works closely with co-coordinators Darcy Newell, BA, MS, Bree Baldwin, MS, and Amy Ullman, MSW, LCSW-C in supervising our Angels Program.

 Edith Boteler, MA (since 2016)

 Edith Boteler, MA, completed her undergraduate degree at Goucher College in Towson, MD with a major in psychology and a minor in music.
 She went on to earn her MA at Johns Hopkins University in cognitive studies and focused her research on language deficits in stroke victims.
 She worked as an administrator in human resources in a Violence Against Women Unit and enjoyed her hobbies of playing violin, singing, and riding horses.
 As her family grew, Edith became a community volunteer as a Girl Scout leader, MOMS Club International local chapter president, Sunday school teacher, and church orchestra member.
 Edith treasures quiet moments to read, crochet, walk the dog, bake, or share a cup of tea with a friend.